Ausangate Trek

 Highlights & Points of Interest

-- Palomani Pass (5,100 m) — the highest point of the trek, with a 360° panorama across the Ausangate glacier and the surrounding 6,000 m peaks.
+- Palomani Pass (5,165 m) — the highest point of the circuit, with a panoramic view across the Ausangate glacier and the surrounding 5,000 m peaks.

 Best Time to Hike the Ausangate Trek